NCAS-CMS/cfdm/docs/source/tutorial.rst

 same :ref:`cfdm indexing rules <Indexing>` that apply to the `Data` class.

-In this example a new field is created whose domain spans the first longitude of the original, and with a reversed latitude axis:

 .. code-block:: python
+  :caption: *Create a new field whose domain spans the first longitude
+            of the original, and with a reversed latitude axis.*

    >>> print(q)
    Field: specific_humidity (ncvar%q)